chavarera/PythonScript/Class/Encapsulation.md

 ## 1.public

-- By defualt in class all variables and methods are public.
+- By default in a class, all variables and methods are public.
-- Means they can be accessed  by the class members and by the module where they imported.
+- This means they can be accessed by the class members and by the module where they imported.

 ### Syntax: